Automated Trustworthiness Oracle Generation for Machine Learning Text Classifiers: Evaluation

 \item \textbf{RQ2.3}: \textit{Ablation study~--~the effect of keywords}.
 TOKI (--K.I) underperforms compared to TOKI with low accuracy and G-mean across all datasets.
 On Dong's and HateXplain trustworthiness datasets, TOKI (--K.I) shows high specificity and precision, but other metrics remain low.
 This suggests a bias against labeling predictions as trustworthy, leading to misclassifying trustworthy predictions as untrustworthy.
 In terms of efficiency, TOKI (–K.I) and TOKI have similar processing times for computing trustworthiness labels, indicating that most of the time is spent on explaining predictions.
 Although keyword identification is time-consuming, it is only run once to assess the trustworthiness of a batch of predictions.

 \item \textbf{RQ2.4}: \textit{The impact of explanation methods}.
-Overall, TOKI demonstrates the best effectiveness with the state-of-the-art LIME.
+We investigate this using Dong's, CAMS, and HateXplain datasets, as other datasets only use LIME.
+Overall, TOKI demonstrates the best effectiveness with the SOTA LIME.
 TOKI-lime achieves higher accuracy and G-mean compared to TOKI-omis and TOKI-grad, while other metrics show no significant differences, except for the CAMS dataset.
 Explanation methods also impact TOKI’s efficiency.
 TOKI-lime is significantly slower due to LIME's sampling of 5,000 neighbors, while omission and gradient are more lightweight.
 The model complexity also affects TOKI's efficiency, as the fine-tuned models consume more time than the two simpler MLPs in Dong's dataset.

 \end{itemize}

 \begin{custombox}[Answer to RQ2] TOKI outperforms the naive baseline based solely on model confidence, achieving the best effectiveness with LIME explanations.
 Without identifying keywords, TOKI's ability to measure semantic relatedness is limited, which can misclassify trustworthy predictions as untrustworthy.
 In terms of efficiency, TOKI depends on the explanation methods and the model complexity, as most of its processing time is spent on explaining predictions. \end{custombox}